Eau Claire, Wisconsin: Performing arts

 Eau Claire has a modest but active theater community.
 No professional theater groups make their home in the region, but amateur and community theaters have a significant presence; the most visible of these are the Chippewa Valley Theatre Guild (CVTG) and the Eau Claire Children's Theatre (ECCT).
 In addition, the University of Wisconsin-Eau Claire has a robust theatre program, and traveling professional shows frequently make stops in the city.
 The Pablo Center at the Confluence and Haas Fine Arts Center are the primary indoor performing arts venues, although both CVTG and ECCT have established their own independent venues, in 2006 and 2010 respectively.

-The Pablo Center at the Confluence

 The Pablo Center at the Confluence was opened in downtown Eau Claire on September 22, 2018.
 It was built to replace UW-Eau Claire's Kjer Theater as the primary venue for performing arts.
 Facilities include a 1,200-seat theatre, three rehearsal rooms, visual arts galleries, labs for sound and lighting, set and exhibit design, recording arts, multimedia production, and costume design.

-Blugold Marching Band
+Music

+Justin Vernon, songwriter and frontman of indie folk band Bon Iver, was born and lives in the city.
+Eaux Claires was a two-day music festival that took place in the city in the 2010s, founded by Vernon and Aaron Dessner.

 The Blugold Marching Band is a notable part of the University of Wisconsin-Eau Claire's music program, as well as a fixture of the Eau Claire community.
 The 475-member ensemble is the largest marching band in the Midwest.
 The band has gone on multiple tours across the Midwest, and had many performances on the world stage.

-Music Festivals

-Eau Claire is home to several music festivals, including: